 Student volunteers in Master Control (Tricolor, 1968)

 In this audio clip, Michael Woogh (Arts '69, Law '73) describes some of the excitement of working to a deadline, in the production of "CFRC Magazine."

 Michael Woogh on production of CFRC Magazine

 CFRC alumnus Michael Woogh also recounts a classic anecdote about the legendary figure in the Queen's faculty and administration (and former CFRC member) Ralfe Clench.

-On January 10th 1968, Queen's graduate Andrew Marshall succeeded Margaret Angus as station manager, and sought changes to the station's operations.
+On January 10th 1968, Queen's graduate Andrew Marshall succeeded Margaret Angus as Station Manager, and sought changes to the station's operations.
 In a report prepared for the administration, he argued for increased broadcast hours and inclusion of rock and pop music.
 By the end of the decade, these plans became reality.
-He also received a commitment from Principal John Deutsch to spend $50,000 upgrading the station's equipment, including new record turntables to protect the large library of stereo classical music LP's, in anticipation of stereo broadcasting in the near future.
+He also received a commitment from then Principal John Deutsch to spend $50,000 upgrading the station's equipment, including new record turntables to protect the large library of stereo classical music LP's, in anticipation of stereo broadcasting in the near future.